 Every time her vocals resonated in the mansion, the young man covered his ears and winced.
 Dharma had never been an especially good singer but not only that, Greg hated the song.
 Sure, he always told her otherwise but in truth it always made him cringe.
 Way too saccharine for his tastes.

-He went through the movie room, where he found a large television and shelves of movies which contained classics such as Misery, Single White Female, and Fatal Attraction along with some slasher movie schlock such as Friday the Thirteenth, Scream and Sleepaway Camp.
+He went through the movie room, where he found a large television and shelves of movies that contained classics such as Misery, Single White Female, and Fatal Attraction along with some slasher movie schlock such as Friday the Thirteenth, Scream, and Sleepaway Camp.

 There was a theme to these movies but he failed to notice.
 Instead, he was more concerned and agitated with Dharma’s willingness to watch a James Caan movie whose co-star was Kathy Bates but she absolutely refused to watch Rollerball with him.

 The art room had nothing he needed though he found it odd that even though the frame’s nameplates indicated these were classic pieces such as The Kiss of Judas by Bondone, The Last Supper by Da Vinci, and Samson and Delilah by Reubens, they weren’t the originals, as might be expected, but they weren’t even replicas.